 The Smart Villages Programme

-In each of the six regions a major international workshop brings together the diverse set of players from across the region, providing an open and stimulating environment conducive to generating new insights into how to tackle the challenges of village energy access for development.
-Follow-up activities include briefing meetings for policy makers, innovation competitions to generate new ideas, training courses and further workshops.
-A final event in each region draws together lessons learned in conjunction with policy makers, donors and development agencies, and considers next steps.
-Crosscutting activities are developing supporting materials and ensuring that lessons are learned, and connections made, across the regions.
+The Smart Villages Initiative worked in each of six regions across the world to bring together the diverse set of players, providing an open and stimulating environment conducive to generating new insights into how to tackle the challenges of village energy access for development.
+In each region we then followed-up with complementary activities include briefing meetings for policy makers, innovation competitions to generate new ideas, training courses, policy advice and further workshops focusing on specific regional and global prioty issues.
+Final events in the regions drew together lessons learned in conjunction with policy makers, donors and development agencies, and considered next steps.